espressif/idf-extra-components/esp_commands/README.md

 esp_commands_update_config(&config);
 ```

+- `write_func`: The custom write function used by esp_commands to output data (default to posix write is not specified)
 - `max_cmdline_length`: Maximum command line buffer length (bytes).
 - `max_cmdline_args`: Maximum number of arguments parsed.
 - `hint_color`: ANSI color code used for hints.